nodejs/node/doc/api/http2.md

      * `http2.constants.PADDING_STRATEGY_CALLBACK` - Specifies that the user
        provided `options.selectPadding` callback is to be used to determine the amount of padding.
+     * `http2.constants.PADDING_STRATEGY_ALIGNED` - Will *attempt* to apply
+       enough padding to ensure that the total frame length, including the 9-byte header, is a multiple of 8.
+For each frame, however, there is a maxmimum allowed number of padding bytes that is determined by current flow control state and settings.
+If this maximum is less than the calculated amount needed to ensure alignment, the maximum will be used and the total frame length will *not* necessarily be aligned at 8 bytes.
   * `peerMaxConcurrentStreams` {number} Sets the maximum number of concurrent streams for the remote peer as if a SETTINGS frame had been received.
 Will be overridden if the remote peer sets its own value for.